rux616/starfield-junk-in-your-ships-trunk/support/docs/README.md

 Avi: Help writing the summary to make it a bit less dry, and for helping to test this mod
 Lively: For helping to test this mod
 TheOGTennessee: For the idea to include 3x and 10x cargo capacity modifiers
+Freschu: For developing a really handy xEdit script that makes my life easier

 This mod's repo contains the following programs, each having their own copyrights and licenses: